marbl/MetagenomeScope/README.md

   is the name of the sink (target) node.
 * You can **scale** the graph to fit within the current window size using the "Fit Graph to Nodes" button located in the top-center of the screen.
-  This is done by default after rendering the graph for the first time.
+  This is done by default after rendering the graph for the first time and after rotating the graph.
+* You can **rotate** the graph so that its nodes are laid out in the general direction indicated by using the "Graph Rotation" selection list.
+  Selecting a different rotation than the current one will cause the entire graph to be rotated in that direction, followed by the graph being scaled to optimally fit within the current window size.
+Note that this preserves the state of the graph, so any collapsed/uncollapsed node groups, selected elements, or other modified properties of the graph will remain across rotations.
 * You can **collapse and uncollapse individual node groups** by right-clicking on them; however, note that you have to right-click on the node group itself to do this, not on any of the nodes/edges within